310mc/https-310mc.github.io-tl/source/_posts/climax/epilogue.md

 {% endbubble %}

 {% bubble Shinobu surprised %}
 H-Heeey, you two!?
 No fighting!
-We are still in the middle of our live, you know~!
+We’re still in the middle of our live, you know~!
 {% endbubble %}

 {% img /img/es/eventstory/climax/epilogue4_1.jpg %}

 {% bubble Kanata v2 %}
-hehe, that's right~ if you were to [chatter] during [combat]… you would immediately die~♪
+hehe, that’s right~ if you were to [chatter] during [combat]… you would immediately die~♪
 {% endbubble %}

 {% bubble Chiaki grin %}